 Accidental deletion or formatting arises from human error – and it’s pretty frequent.
 However, as long as the TRIM feature is disabled, data recovery from your Samsung SSD is very much possible.

-If you are dealing with an accidental format, check out our step-to-step guide on data recovery from a formatted SSD.
+If you are dealing with an accidental format, check out our step-by-step guide on data recovery from a formatted SSD.

 Samsung SSD Corruption or Physical Damage